 People, as customers, suppliers, partners, and reviewers, have always been central to the Farmhaus vision.
 From inception to its one year anniversary, their marketing budget has remained a stable $0, relying instead on word of mouth and community excitement.
 Speaking on their outreach philosophy, Aaron says “It’s not build it and they will come.
 It’s treat people well, and they will tell their friends.”

 Bethany and Aaron co-own both the Farmhaus Coffee Co. and a full-time wedding photography business, so entrepreneurship is a central part of their lives, partnership, marriage, and outlook.
 Advice for fellow entrepreneurs flows freely, and comes obviously from a place of groundedness and connection:

 Know Your Community.
 “Demographics and market analysis, sure,” says Bethany.
 “But also, you have to know your customers personally.
 It is the people who truly loved us, who carried us in our early opening months.”

 Social Media is Part of Today’s World.
 One of the Farmhaus’ first outreach activities was a video interview with Bethany and Aaron talking about their hopes and vision for the store.
 The video went viral and was seen more than 20,000 times.
 “People were excited to see our faces,” says Bethany.
 “A younger demographic responded.
 Young folks came out of the woodwork.”
-Through outreach on Kickstarter and personal appeals, community members became invested in the ideas and success of the Farmhaus on Main.
+Through outreach on Kickstarter and personal appeals, community members became invested in the ideas and success of the Farmhaus Coffee Co.

 Customer Service is King.
 Repeat customers, supportive fans, and a community of customers who share growing relationships with the Farmhaus staff continue to drive the culture and feel of the store.